-An all raw meat diet frequently lacks essential nutrients for optimal health.
-It is important to identify these common deficiencies and select the appropriate whole foods to provide a nutritionally complete diet.
+PMR and BARF ratio raw diets for dogs composed of meat, bones and organs frequently lack certain essential nutrients for optimal health.
+It is important to identify these common deficiencies and select the appropriate whole foods or supplements to provide a nutritionally complete diet.

 Alpha-linolenic Acid (ALA)